The average jet card private jet charter price increased 6% from Q1 to $10,770 per hour, a 28% increase from the end of 2020.

-The cost to charter a private jet using fixed or capped rate jet card programs with guaranteed availability increased 6% in the past three months.
-It follows a 5% increase in Q1.
-The average hourly private jet charter price for the fixed-rate memberships is now $10,770, up 28% from December 2020.
+The cost to charter a private jet using fixed—or capped-rate jet card programs with guaranteed availability has increased by 6% in the past three months, following a 5% increase in Q1.
+The average hourly private jet charter price for fixed-rate memberships is now $10,770, up 28% from December 2020.

 Still, there is some good news.
 Fixed and capped rate jet cards remain at the lower end of the cost spectrum compared to on-demand dynamic pricing.